 When Is Hispanic Heritage Month 2019?
-It's Not Like Other Months
+It's Actually Two Months In One

 You might think of September as the first month of school... and not much else.
 But in fact, the ninth month of the year is set aside to honor and/or raise awareness for a variety of things: honey, cholesterol education, sexual health.
 One of the most notable designations September has earned is Hispanic Heritage Month, but there's a twist, because October shares this distinction.
 So when is Hispanic Heritage Month 2019, exactly?